Leokuf/Codex/Languages/C-sharp.md

 C# & Inheritance:
 ------------------------------
 C# implements Inheritance in two ways:
-1. A class may inherit from a single base class
+1. A class may inherit from a single base class.
 2. A class may implement zero or more Interfaces.

 ------------------------------